| |

 Being a spa as well, Onsen Hot Pools offers a couple of other packages besides just soaking in a hot tub.

-Called ‘The Ultimate Relaxation Experience’ you’ll enjoy a 45min soak to begin with, then you’ll be able to enjoy your choice of a body or face treatment.
-You can choose from either 1 or 2 hour treatments and the prices vary depending on the treatment chosen but start from $315 for a single or $235 for twin-share.
+Called ‘The Ultimate Relaxation Experience’ you’ll enjoy a 45-minute soak to begin with, and then you’ll be able to enjoy your choice of a body or face treatment.
+You can choose from either a 1 or 2-hour spa treatment and the prices vary depending on the treatment chosen but start from $255 per person.

-For a full range of treatments available, visit the Onsen Hot Pools website.
+For a full range of face and body treatments available, visit the Onsen Hot Pools website.

 The other blissful experience offered by Onsen is called ‘Serenity Soak and Spa’.
-Again you enjoy a relaxing 45min soak but this time it’s in one of Onsen’s new private oval hot tubs which look a bit like a large bath.
+Again you enjoy a relaxing 45-minute soak but this time it’s in one of Onsen’s new private oval hot tubs which look a bit like a large bath.
+High quality therapists personalise each soak with different bath salts and scents depending on the treatment that follows.
 These tubs are private and set on your own deck.

 After your soak, you get your choice of a body or face treatment.
-Depending on which treatment you’ve chosen, your soak in the hot tub will include scents or salts in the water to compliment it.
 You’ll leave feeling incredibly relaxed!

-Prices vary depending on the spa package you’ve chosen but start from $335 for a single or $255 for twin-share.
+Prices vary depending on the spa package you’ve chosen but start from $275 per person.
 A full range of treatment options can be found here.

 The Onsen hot pools are open every day from 9 am to 11 pm so there are plenty of time slots to choose from.
+The latest time you can book a hot pool is 10 pm.
 Depending on the time of year, the pools may be hot or cold.

 I went during the winter (June to August) so my pool was nice and hot, it was so relaxing!
-If you do have a temperature preference just tell them when you book and they will try accommodate your request.
+If you do have a temperature preference just make a note at your time of booking and they will try to accommodate your request.

 Because it was so cold when I was in Queenstown (compared to Auckland anyway) the pool felt very hot getting in.
 It takes a while to adjust but if you do find yourself feeling too hot there is a button you can push to add some cold water into the pool.

-The Onsen hot pools have this awesome retractable roof that opens and closes with the touch of a button so there’ll be plenty of stargazing to be had!
+The Onsen hot pools have this awesome retractable roof that opens and closes with the touch of a button so there’ll be plenty of stargazing to be had on a clear night!

-Evening booking used to be slightly more expensive but now the cost is the same no matter what time you go.
+Evening bookings used to be slightly more expensive but now the cost is the same no matter what time you go.
 An evening session would be a fantastic way to relax after dinner and would be a super romantic date night.
+Although the downside is you would miss out on the spectacular views after it gets dark.

 There isn’t a lot you need to bring with you, just togs and of course a camera cause did you even go to the Onsen Hot Pools if you didn’t post a photo on Insta?!